How to get an ATM machine

 • ATM Maintenance – If you have a high or medium volume location for an ATM and want to buy your own ATM but don’t want to perform ATM Maintenance, National ATM Systems can provide this service to you.

 • ATM Processing Only – If you want to make all the surcharge revenue or you do not qualify for the other options, then the choice would be to buy the ATM and have National ATM Systems provide ATM Processing Only.
 In this case, you purchase an ATM; perform maintenance and the cash loading.
-If you own the ATM, supply the cash, and do all the maintenance; then the business will get a 100% of the surcharge.
-The cost of a new retail ATM starts at $2095 and goes up from there depending on the model and options.
-A used, EMV-compliant ATM will start at $1100 for the oldest models and will go up from there depending on the age, type of machine, and options.
-A newer ATM will increase the number of ATM transactions that a business benefits.
+If you own the ATM, supply the cash, and do all the maintenance; then the business will get a 100% of the available surcharge.
+The cost of a new retail ATM starts at $2295 and goes up from there depending on the model and options.
+A used, EMV-compliant ATM will start at $1795 for the oldest models and will go up from there depending on the age, type of machine, and options.
+A newer ATM will encourage your customers to use the ATM thus increasing the number of ATM transactions.

 Step 4 – Sign up with National ATM Systems

 National ATM Systems can provide you with your ATM Solution.
 We are a nationwide ATM vendor that takes pride in providing great customer service.
-Federal, banking and processor regulations require an ATM processing agreement, ATM Owner/Operator Source of Funds Declaration Agreement and Articles of Incorporation or Organization filed with the Secretary of State (if the business owns the ATM or is supplying the cash), a copy of the business/retail license, ACH form, voided check, and IRS W-9 in order to apply for an ATM machine.
+Federal, banking and processor regulations require an ATM processing agreement, ATM Owner/Operator Source of Funds Declaration Agreement (if the business owns the ATM or is supplying the cash), Articles of Incorporation or Organization filed with the Secretary of State , a copy of the business/retail license, ACH form, voided check, and IRS W-9 in order to apply for an ATM machine.

 We want to be your ATM provider.

-Step 5 – Program and install your ATM
+Step 5 – Deliver, Program, and install your ATM

-A technician will coordinate with the business owner on programming and installation of the ATM.
+National ATM Systems will coordinate the delivery, programming and installation of the ATM.
 A technician will program the ATM for your business.
 The ATM installation process can either be done by the business owner or the technician.
 An ATM requires power and a means to connect to the internet (either through a connection, typically CAT5, to the local router or through a wireless box).
 Usually, the ATM is also secured to the ground using 4 concrete anchor bolts.

 Step 6 – Train and Load the ATM with Cash